NHSDigital/integration-adaptor-lab-results/README.md

     docker-compose build lab-results
     docker-compose -f docker-compose.yml -f docker-compose.lb.override.yml up --scale lab-results=3 lab-results

-This command will start three instances of the adaptor behind a load balancer on port 8080
+This command will start three instances of the adaptor behind a load balancer on port 8080.

 To change the scale number while all services are running run the same "up" command with new scale value and then restart the load balancer container (so it will become aware of instance count change).

+### Running quality checks

+**All quality checks**

+    ./gradlew check -x test -x integrationTest

+This runs Spotbugs and Checkstyle to perform a static analysis to find potential bugs and checks to see if the code style conforms to the [Java Coding standards](https://gpitbjss.atlassian.net/wiki/spaces/NIA/pages/2108522539/Java+Coding+Standards).

+**Checkstyle checks**

+    ./gradlew checkstyleIntTest checkstyleMain checkstyleTest

+**Spotbugs checks**

+    ./gradlew spotbugsMain

+SpotbugsMain is the only Spotbugs task we run when executing `./gradlew check`.

 ### Running Tests

 **All Tests**

+    ./gradlew check -x spotbugsMain -x spotbugsIntTest -x spotbugsTest -x checkstyleMain -x checkstyleIntTest -x checkstyleTest

+**Unit Tests**

+This will run all tests inside the [src/test](./src/test) folder.

-    ./gradlew check
+    ./gradlew test

 **Integration Tests**